Analyzing and Forecasting Success in the Men's Ice Hockey World (Junior) Championships Using a Dynamic Ranking Model

 We define the three variables as the reciprocal ranks corresponding to the three respective tournaments.
 These values lie within the interval $(0,1]$.
 If a team did not participate in the tournament or if the tournament was not held, we assign a value of 0.
 We also include ranks from the unofficial WJC tournaments in 1974--1976 and from the lower divisions of the WC, WJC, and U18.
 All three tournaments feature national teams, and player pools can overlap across tournaments and years.
 Some dependency is thus expected; for example, success in the WJC could increase the chances of success in future WC.
+On the other hand, for example, it is unlikely that past WC results influence future WJC outcomes; nevertheless, we include this potential relation in our model and assess its statistical significance.
+The purpose of this is to use the same set of variables for both tournaments and to conduct a sanity check.
 The source of the tournament results data is IIHF (\url{www.iihf.com}).